BruceWang1030/BruceWang1030/README.md

 ### I am Bruce Wang
 - A Full Stack Developer & Open Source enthusiast.
-- A Software Engineering Undergraduate Student at University of Waterloo.
+- A Software Engineering undergraduate student at University of Waterloo.
 - Currently working on some of my cool side projects based on Web Development and Machine Learning.